muhammadsahrul59/Daily-Sunspot-TimeSeries/README.md

 ## Project Description
 Embark on a journey through time with the Time Series Forecasting project, focusing on predicting daily sunspot activity from 1850 to 2023.
 This project harnesses the power of Long Short-Term Memory (LSTM) networks to capture temporal dependencies and provide accurate predictions.

-You can view or download the dataset in Kaggle : [Twitter Sentiment Analysis]( https://www.kaggle.com/datasets/patrickfleith/daily-sunspots-dataset )
+You can view or download the dataset in Kaggle : [Daily Sunspots Dataset (1850 - 2023)]( https://www.kaggle.com/datasets/patrickfleith/daily-sunspots-dataset )

 ## Key Features
 - **Large Dataset**: Boasting over 10,000 samples of daily sunspot data, this project provides an extensive dataset for robust time series forecasting.